Facebook Pages Scraper avatar

 • 📅 Events — upcoming and past events with names, URLs, and venues.

-Each section is a nested array inside the main page record, so the dataset stays one row per URL — easy to filter, view, and export.
+By default each section is a nested array inside the main page record, so the dataset stays one row per URL and is easy to export to CSV/Excel.

 Why use this Actor?